Konkani language: Proposed substrate influences

-The substratum of the Konkani language lies in the speech of Austroasiatic tribes called Kurukh, Oraon, and Kukni, whose modern representatives are languages like Kurukh and its dialects including Kurux, Kunrukh, Kunna, and Malto.
+The substratum of the Konkani language lies in the speech of Austroasiatic tribes that may have once inhabited the region.
 According to the Indian Anthropological Society, these Australoid tribes speaking Austro-Asiatic or Munda languages who once inhabited Konkan, migrated to Northern India (Chota Nagpur Plateau, Mirzapur) and are not found in Konkan any more.
 Olivinho Gomes in his essay "Medieval Konkani Literature" also mentions the Mundari substratum.
 Goan Indologist Anant Shenvi Dhume identified many Austro-Asiatic Munda words in Konkani, like mund, mundkar, dhumak, goem-bab.
 This substratum is very prominent in Konkani.

 The grammatical impact of the Dravidian languages on the structure and syntax of Indo-Aryan languages is difficult to fathom.
 Some linguists explain this anomaly by arguing that Middle Indo-Aryan and New Indo-Aryan were built on a Dravidian substratum.

 Some examples of Konkani words of Dravidian origin are: naall (coconut), madval (washerman), choru (cooked rice) and mulo (radish).
 Linguists also suggest that the substratum of Marathi and Konkani is more closely related to Dravidian Kannada.Krishnamurti, Bhadriraju (2003) The Dravidian Languages Cambridge University Press, Cambridge.
 ISBN 0-521-77111-0 at pp.4–6.